MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 # Welcome to foo.com!
 ```

-No we were directed to the `foo.com` virtual server because we sent the correct `Host` header in our request:
+We were directed to the `foo.com` virtual server because we sent the correct `Host` header in our request:

 ```http
 GET / HTTP/1.1